timacdonald/json-api/README.md

 To get started, let's create a `UserResource` that includes a few attributes.
 We will assume the underlying resource, perhaps an Eloquent model, has `$user->name`, `$user->website`, and `$user->twitterHandle` attributes that we wish to provide in the response.

+To achieve this, we will specify an `$attributes` array with the included attributes as values.

 ```php
 <?php